tddewey/tdd-progress/readme.txt

 Note that "id" and "ids" are interchangeable

+Or use the widget which accepts a comma separated list of Ids to display.

 == Changelog ==

+= 0.3 =
+* New Colors!
+Added Black and Silver to the mix.
+* Updates the CSS classes to all be prefixed by tdd_pb.
+This may break any custom CSS you were using, but it eliminates conflicts with other themes and plugins.
+* Adds basic widget functionality making it much easier to add progress bars into widgetized areas.

 = 0.2.1 =
 * fixes an issue where the get_text_domain() function was referencing a non-existant directory and throwing an error